How do I get an allotment?

 What is security like on the allotments?

 Both allotments sites are surrounded by fences and have locked gates.
-It is your responsibility to ensure the gates locked at all times and to take any necessary steps to secure your shed, greenhouse or polytunnel.
+It is the tenant's responsibility to ensure the gates are locked at all times and to take any necessary steps to secure their shed, greenhouse or polytunnel.

 Are children allowed on the allotments?

-Children must always be accompanied by an adult and supervised in their activities on your plot - they must not wander around the site or onto other plots.
-Many children enjoy the opportunity to learn about growing their own fruit and vegetables, but they need you to teach them or, experience shows, they can get bored quite quickly.
+Children must always be accompanied by an adult and supervised in their activities on the plot - they must not wander around the site or onto other plots.
+Many children enjoy the opportunity to learn about growing their own fruit and vegetables, but they need to be guided and overseen or, as experience shows, they can get bored quite quickly.

-When you start an allotment there is usually a very busy period to get the plot in shape, especially if it was neglected by the previous tenant.
-The best plan is to tackle one area at a time on the plot, trying to keep the weeds down on the areas yet to be worked.
-Once you have some seedling growing the hard work will feel worthwhile, and when you gather the crop will taste the best!!!
+When first starting on an allotment plot it is usually a chalenge to get the plot in shape, especially if it was neglected by the previous tenant, and it can be a bit of a jungle!
+The best plan is to tackle one area at a time, whilst trying to keep the weeds down or the ground covered on the areas yet to be worked.
+Once there are seedlings growing the hard work will feel worthwhile, especially once the crop is gathered, it will taste the best!!!

 Is there a social side to the Allotments?

 Yes, MAA organises meetings, talks and Barbeque Events for members to attend from both sites.
-While working on your plot, neighbouring tenants will come along and introduce themselves to you offering help and advice, sometimes you will spend more time chatting than working on your plot.
+While working on the allotment plot, neighbouring tenants will introduce themselves offering help & advice, more time can be spent chatting than working on the plot.

 How much time would I need to look after my allotment?

 A survey of allotment holders by the National Society of Allotment and Leisure Gardeners (NSALG) found that from November to February, a person spent between 2 hours and 6 hours a week cultivating their allotments.
-While from March to October in the active growing season they spent between 5 and 12 hours a week.
-Be realistic about the amount of time you have and the distance you need to travel to your plot.
+While from March to October, in the active growing season, they spent between 5 and 12 hours a week.
+This is just a guidline, it is important to allow time around the normal daytime activities.

 Are there any restrictions on what I am allowed to grow?